earthly/earthly/docs/earth-command/earth-command.md

 ##### `--buildkit-cache-size-mb <cache-size-mb>`

 Also available as an env var setting: `EARTHLY_BUILDKIT_CACHE_SIZE_MB=<cache-size-mb>`.

-The total size of the buildkit cache, in MB.
-The buildkit daemon will allocate disk space for this size.
-Size less than `1000` (1GB) is not recommended.
-The default size if this option is not set is `10000` (10GB).

-This setting is only used when the buildkit daemon is started (or restarted).
-In order to apply the setting immediately, issue the command

 This option is now deprecated.
 Please use the [configuration file](../earth-config/earth-config.md) instead.